Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/adding-ssl-to-our-azure-node-app.md

 tags:
   - azure
 ---

-So far, we had some cool introductions to Azure, exploring the following topics.
+So far, we have had some cool introductions to Azure, exploring the following topics.

 - [Deploying a Node app to Azure](https://daily-dev-tips.com/posts/deploying-a-node-app-to-azure/)
 - [GitHub automated-deployments to Azure](https://daily-dev-tips.com/posts/github-automated-deployments-to-azure/)